Service to Others

 - Students engage in activities that address human and community needs together with structured opportunities for reflection designed to achieve desired learning outcomes.

-Students developing into effective agents of positive change within their personal lives and communities is the bedrock of Amondale Academy’s educational philosophy.
+Students developing into effective agents of positive change within their personal lives and communities is the bedrock of Almondale Academy’s educational philosophy.
 Hence interpersonal relationships and community service becoming the focal point of the curriculum is the ultimate vision of Almondale Academy.
 The Orangevale Community Recreation and Park District have been grateful for our students’ assistance in the maintenance of Almond Park.

 Project Based Learning